There’s a Right Way to Do It

 Don’t close bank accounts, licenses, permits, and business insurance policies without getting legal advice from a lawyer who specializes in business dissolutions.
 Every agency may have different procedures and requirements.
 Request a written letter that confirms cancellation of the policy or permit.

+Save all the documents that prove you have complied with proper procedures and tax filings.
 Business closures can cause difficulties for everyone.
 You never know who might question whether or not you followed all of the correct procedures.

 Other Issues